 But then, lives were tough for our forbears in a way we can’t really imagine: no wellies, no electricity, no running water, no sanitation – ugh! – and it’s only in the last 100 years everyone could read and write.

 But thanks to her interest in our local history, we owe a huge debt (and thank you) to Ishbel Beatty, who lived in East Hatley, for researching and writing the majority of articles in this section, which first appeared in the Gamlingay Gazette.

-If you have memories of Hatley you’d like to share (ideally with photographs), please do get in touch with Kim Wilde, Parish Clerk so we can add them to this website for all to enjoy.
+If you have memories of Hatley you’d like to share (ideally with photographs), please do get in touch with Nicola Pearce, Parish Clerk so we can add them to this website for all to enjoy.

 Page created 22nd December 2018; mini-update 8th October 2021.